MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 [^2]: Abstractions are meant to be generalized functions, so "lambda functions" is synonymous.
 Lambda functions are often called "anonymous functions" since they're not assigned an identifier to be called.
 [^3]: Alpha equivalnece is exactly the rule that encodes semantics of functions, without which lambda calculus would just become naive rewriting or a macro system like in C preprocessing.
 [^4]: Via Church numeral encodings, integers themselves may be considered as lambda abstractions, so the infix notation `2 + 2` is really `(((2) +) 2)` nested abstractions that Haskell then evaluates (normalizes the expression) to the lambda abstraction with encoding `4`.
 For convenience and type checking Haskell just treats integers as a base type.
+[^5]: In actuality, Haskell's operators also have precedence levels that influence evaluation, but the above is still correct because `+` and `-` have the same precedence (6 out of 10).